ABOUT THE SOCIETY

 Austin T.Lynch

-Adult Volunteer Leader
+Adult Volunteer Coordinator

 Austin is an architect and designer who also brings his love of music to the Society, playing the violin along with several other instruments.
 As Adult Volunteer Lead, he coordinates adult volunteers while also supporting youth programs, helping to guide intergenerational teamwork within the Society’s initiatives.
 Beyond his work, he is an avid outdoor adventurer and is deeply committed to community service, embodying a spirit of creativity, collaboration, and care.